-That’s why it’s so important to work with a Dallas TX dog bite lawyer.
-The personal injury attorney at Thompson Law knows the unique Texas state laws as they pertain to dog bites and dog attacks and can get you the compensation you deserve.
+That’s why it’s so important to work with a Dallas dog bite lawyer if you have been the victim of dog bites.
+The Dallas dog bite lawyers at Thompson Law knows the unique Texas state laws as they pertain to dog bites and dog attacks and can get you the compensation you deserve.

 Compensation for dog attack victims typically comes out of the owner’s home insurance policy.
 As a result, the owner’s insurance adjuster usually calls victims advising them that they don’t need a lawyer.
 They’re not trying to do you a favor by offering a tiny settlement.
 They’re protecting their own bottom-line.

 Don’t settle for less than you deserve.
 Insurance companies know that a dog bite injury lawyer will take a dog bite case to court to get fair compensation for their clients, an expensive process that the insurance company is trying to avoid.
 People who hire personal injury lawyers for their dog attack cases typically receive much higher compensation for their injuries.
 When the insurance company calls you, tell them to contact your lawyer.

 Dog bite injuries can be both devastating and disfiguring.
 Sometimes, all it takes is for an untrained or vicious dog to become frightened or startled to attack.
 The damage done can be substantial.
 You could suffer from physical pain, disfiguring injuries, Post-traumatic Stress Disorder (PTSD), and anxiety as a result of your injuries.